40 years of service: The engineer who gave China Lake two weeks

 |0

-This work, 40 years of service: The engineer who gave China Lake two weeks, by Ryan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 40 years of service: The engineer who gave China Lake two weeks, by Michael Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-40 years of service: The engineer who gave China Lake two weeks